dexie/dexie-website/cloud/docs/cli.md

 Neither of these files should be added to git as they represent environment rather than source.
 It is especially important to not add the .key file as it contains the secret.
 The files are not needed for the web app to work - they are only useful if you want to run other CLI commands, like white-listing new apps etc. They can also be used to access the Dexie Cloud REST API from a server.

-Your email will be stored in the databae as the database owner.
+Your email will be stored in the database as the database owner.

 #### Options